 Furthermore, do you watch 'This Old House' on Public Television?
 Do you love the idea of fixing up a Colonial or Victorian era home, complete with the charm of yesteryear?
 Do you like to stroll or drive streets lined with gracious older residences?
 If you found yourself nodding yes to any of these questions, you are going to be interested in this unique neighborhood.
 The Putnam Ave / Bushwick Ave neighborhood stands out on a national scale for the sheer concentration of historic residences it contains: 56.6% of the residential real estate here was built from 1939 or earlier, some much earlier.
 This is a greater concentration of historic homes than 95.7% of the neighborhoods in the United States.

-American households most often have a car, and regularly they have two or three.
-But households in the Putnam Ave / Bushwick Ave neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Putnam Ave / Bushwick Ave neighborhood have a highly unusual car ownership.
 51.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.8% of U.S. neighborhoods.

 Did you know that the Putnam Ave / Bushwick Ave neighborhood has more Dominican and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 19.9% of this neighborhood's residents have Dominican ancestry and 11.5% have South American ancestry.